 Intellectual challenge and a wealth of social experiences—from extensive study abroad opportunities in more than 90 locations, 23 varsity athletic programs, and an active intramural offering to internship opportunities across the United States and around the globe—when it comes to the foundation students need to succeed, no combination is more important.
 And no liberal arts college does it better than DePauw.

-During your four years at DePauw, you will choose from 42 majors, five Honor Scholars & Fellows Programs, and three degree programs in our renowned School of Music.
-We encourage you to engage with new ideas, to hone your critical reasoning and written and communication skills in an environment with no graduate students and a student-faculty ratio of 10:1.
-This means that more, not less, is expected of you in DePauw classrooms.
-Professors expect you to come to class not only prepared with the material but ready to engage in real conversations where your contributions actually matter.
+During your four years at DePauw, you will write your own adventure, choosing from 45 majors, five Honor Scholar and Fellows Programs, or three degree programs within our School of Music.
+We encourage you to explore new ideas, to hone your critical reasoning and communication skills in an environment where the student-faculty ratio is 10:1.
+This means more, not less, is expected of you in the DePauw classrooms.

-DePauw offers unique Honor Scholars & Fellows Programs for academically motivated students to enhance their educational experiences and gain a deeper understanding for the interdisciplinary nature of the liberal arts education.
+DePauw offers five unique Honor Scholar and Fellows Programs for academically motivated students to enhance their educational experiences and gain a deeper understanding for the interdisciplinary nature of the liberal arts education.
 From business to science and media to history, the programs allow students to add another layer to their educational story.

 • A private, selective, coeducational, residential undergraduate College of Liberal Arts and School of Music